-Mr. Tahsin Esroy, from Turkey, Data Analyst Trainee
+Mr. Tahsin Esroy, from Turkey, Kaunas University of Technology - Data Analyst Trainee

 From studying in Lithuania to working in Slovakia, Tahsin Ersoy, who is originally from Turkey now finished his traineeship in Slovakia after 8 months.
-Firstly, he graduated with the diploma in Bachelor of Science, Electronics Engineering, and afterward, he moved to Kaunas to get his Master's degree in Computing, Informatics in Lithuania.
+Firstly, he graduated with the diploma in Bachelor of Science, Electronics Engineering, and afterward, he moved to Kaunas to get his Master's degree in Computing, Informatics at Kaunas University of Technology in Lithuania.
 Let´s find out a little more about the work-life and the social life she encountered here in Bratislava.

 2. Why did you decide to take the Erasmus + internship opportunity?
 Why did you choose Slovakia?

 During my studies, I heard a lot about erasmus, that many people went either to study or to internship.
 When I was studying, I could not go for an internship, but they promised me that after I graduated, I would have this opportunity.
 And right before the release, I began to look for opportunities all over Europe and then my sister sent me a website and it somehow worked out.
 To be honest, before the start of the internship, I even confused Slovakia and Slovenia. (but now of course I know the difference)

 3. What were your main responsibilities and tasks while you were on the traineeship?

 My duties were to automate the workflows for the financial teams and organize the database according the needs.
 Moreover, created reports, dashboards and developed new projects for the business.

 4. Did you learn anything new in your field?
 Tell us bit more about your acquired skills and competencies.